immobiliare/standard-version/README.md

   process.
 - `prebump`/`postbump`: executed before and after the version is bumped.
-If the `prebump` script returns a version #, it will be used rather than the version calculated by `standard-version`.
+If the `prebump` script returns a version #, it will be used rather than the version calculated by `@immobiliarelabs/standard-version`.
 - `prechangelog`/`postchangelog`: executes before and after the CHANGELOG is generated.
 - `precommit`/`postcommit`: called before and after the commit step.
 - `pretag`/`posttag`: called before and after the tagging step.